fmoral2/parser/README.md

 - The correct data is imported to DynamoDb to be processed

-- In the console will be a summary also explaining the steps of the system
+- In the console will be a summary of logs explaining the steps of the application

 - When you run different csv files the outputs will be new per run to not cause data confusion and to keep it simple